Novros/reactiveworld-pages/_posts/2018-02-25-Stream-types.md

 ---
 layout: post
-title: Stream types
+title: Observable types
 date: 2018-02-25 23:30:00
 comments: true
-excerpt: Streams (Observables) are the main part of Reactive programming.
+excerpt: Observables (streams) are the main part of Reactive programming.
 We will look at different types of streams, usages and also look at simple examples.
 A used reactive library for examples is ReactiveX.
 ---
-Streams (Observables) are the main part of Reactive programming.
+Observables (streams) are the main part of Reactive programming.
 We will look at different types of streams, usages and also look at simple examples.
 A used reactive library for examples is ReactiveX.

-## Consumer aka Observer
+## Observer
 Observer subscribes to observable and reacts to observable emitted objects.
 It is constructed from these four methods:

 - **onNext** - This method is called when Observable emits an item, where the parameter is emitted item.
 OnNext is main method when we are putting logic in reactive Programming.